TalkingQuickly/talkingquickly.github.io/_drafts/2014-06-03-rails-development-environment-with-vagrant-and-docker.md

 Linking will also make the environment variables from the Postgres container available to the Rails container with the prefix `ALIAS`.
 When you expose a port in a container, a corresponding environment variable is created within that container.

-The Postgres container exposes port 5432 that leads to a corresponding environment variable `PORT_5432_TCP_ADDR` which will contain the IP address of the Postgres container.
+The Postgres container exposes port 5432 which leads to a corresponding environment variable `PORT_5432_TCP_ADDR` which will contain the IP address of the Postgres container.
 We use this in our `database.yml` to automatically connect to the Postgres container database, irrespective of whether its IP has changed.

-Since we used `db` as our alias for this container, from our Rails container, we will therefore have an environment variable `DB_PORT_5432_TCP_ADDR` available which contains the IP of this container.
+Since we used `db` as our alias for this container, in our Rails container, we will therefore have an environment variable `DB_PORT_5432_TCP_ADDR` available which contains the IP of this container.

 Therefore, you use `ENV['DB_PORT_5432_TCP_ADDR']` to access this value in your `database.yml`.